 Step 3: Mix your Cement

 Mix up a small amount of Ardex Feather Finish.
 The manufacturer’s instructions recommend a 2:1 powder-to-water ratio.
 This is a good place to start, and you’ll be able to tell if that’s the ratio that works for you.
-It’s important to use the same ratio for each batch that you mix up for one layer, because even small differences in water content can (and will) slightly alter the color/darkness of the dried concrete.
-You’ll probably be mixing up several batches per layer.

 Step 4a: Apply to Countertop

 Working in small sections at a time (maybe 1’ x 1’), spread concrete over countertop surface.
-I found it easiest to glop down about a cup-full in the center of my square foot working space.

-Place your trowel into the concrete and swipe it so that there is a fairly even strip of concrete all across the edge of the trowel.
+Put the trowel into the concrete and swipe it so that there is a fairly even strip of concrete all across the edge of the trowel.
 Begin in a corner, and drag the trowel smoothly.
 Pick up trowel, and move over so there is an inch or two of overlap, then spread again in the same direction.

 Continue in this way, getting a small section looking how you want it before moving on, all around your kitchen countertop surface.

-Handy Tip: It’s important to “complete” a section before moving on, because the dry time of the Ardex Feather Finish is not long.
+Tip: It’s important to “complete” a section before moving on, because the dry time of the Ardex Feather Finish is not long.

 Using the smaller putty knife, spread concrete on the edges of the countertop.